innoscoutpro/ai-gauge/README.md

 This clears both the OS-protected saved cookie and the account's live embedded browser cookies.
 It does not revoke sessions in other browsers or devices; use the provider's security settings when you need to sign out everywhere.

+### Optional local usage and cost

+Enable **Settings → Local usage** to estimate what Claude Code and Codex activity on this computer would cost at API prices.
+AI Gauge stores token counts, model names, and timestamps locally; nothing is uploaded and the estimates are not charges.

+Open **Usage details** to compare allowance use with estimated cost, including views by model, day, and trend.
+Browser chats, cloud tasks, other computers, and logs deleted before AI Gauge imports them are not included.

 ### How browser sign-in works